Singapore Travel Guide

 Private transportation especially cars are expensive in Singapore and to further curb road congestion, an Electronic Road Pricing (ERP) system was introduced on 1 April 1998.

-Singapore's main public transports are the buses and trains (MRT) and taxis.
+Apart from the private-hire car like Uber and Grab, Singapore's main public transports are the buses and trains (MRT) and taxis.
 Therefore, if your daily mode of transport is public, you might want to situate yourself nearer to the train station, or somewhere which is near your workplace.
 Rates for buses and MRT are relatively cheap, so traveling around in these wouldn't cost you much.
-Take a look at our recommended Mighty Minds Publications for Singapore Travel Maps, Street Directory & Transport Guides.

 For more information on public transportation, please contact: